 - LDC distributes electricity; and - TH Energy provides street lighting and expressway lighting services in the City.

 The Corporation supervises the operations of, and provides corporate, management services and strategic direction to its subsidiaries.
-The City is the sole shareholder of the Corporation.

 4.3 Toronto Hydro-Electric System Limited ("LDC")